 If you have dry eyes it's worth choosing a lens that either has a high water content or is particularly adept at retaining moisture.
 You should also see if the lens is particularly breathable and lets plenty of oxygen reach the eye to guarantee that your eyes will be comfortable throughout the day.
 Other features you might want to check for are additional UV blocking and a handling tint for easy application.

-The two most popular wearing patterns for astigmatism contacts are:
+The two most popular types of contact lenses for astigmatism are:

 Looking to buy contact lenses for astigmatism online?
 Check out our customer favourites: